simongoricar/webpack-static-site-template/README.md

  |  > Depending on the project, you will likely have some shared page styles, which
  |    can reside here.
 Each page that wants to use the global styles should link to
  |    the `main.scss` file (see src/pages/README.md or the example pages).
+ |  > A good starting point is already available, but you may opt to use
+ |    nothing or remove individual parts of the prepared stylesheet template - see below.
 ```

 ### 3.1 HTML: Nunjucks